UpdraftFund/.github/profile/README.md

 ### Founding Team

-10B UPD will be go to the founding team, who agree to spend the majority funding ideas and solutions on Updraft or donating to the Humanity Fund.
+10B UPD will go to the founding team, who agree to spend the majority funding ideas and solutions on Updraft or donating to the Humanity Fund.

 ### Humanity Fund

 Anti-spam fees will go to [Unitap](https://unitap.app) to be distributed to humanity as a universal dividend.

-[^1]: The anti-spam fee for an idea is the greater of a % fee (e.g. 0.3%) and a low fixed fee (e.g. $0.10).
+[^1]: The anti-spam fee for an idea is the greater of a % fee (e.g. 1%) and a low fixed fee (e.g. $0.10).
 Both are set by the Updraft team.
-This % fee discourages someone from contributing to their own idea just to boost it in the sort order.
+The % fee discourages someone from contributing to their own idea just to boost it in the sort order.
 Drafters pay a low, fixed anti-spam fee set by the Updraft team.